If you’re buying a property, you may be wondering what the difference between a homebuyers report and a structural survey is.

 Perhaps the best way to gauge whether a Homebuyers report is right for you is to look at a genuine report that’s been prepared for a real property.

-You can click the link above to see an example homebuyers report, we’ve just changed a few details to protect the privacy of the owner and surveyor who carried out the report.
+You can click the link above to see an example homebuyers report.
+This is actually our own homebuyers report but we’ve just changed a few details for privacy reasons.

 What Is A Structural Survey?

 A Structural Survey is also often called a Building Survey.

 Although there are RICS approved versions of the report, these essentially just ensure the presentation of the findings of the report are as easy to understand as possible.

 As long as your survey is being conducted by a qualified chartered surveyor, it doesn’t matter too much if you receive a RICS-approved template or not.